RodrigoHolztrattner/Peon/README.md

 # Install

 Just copy & paste every *.h* and *.cpp* from the root folder into your project.
-To use the library just include the **Peon.h** as it includes every other file needed.
+To use the library, just include the **Peon.h** as it includes every other file needed.

 The project was built using the Visual Studio 2017 and should work properly just by opening its solution file.